Humanitarian Crisis in Gaza: How To Help

 What is happening in Gaza?

 On October 7, Hamas militants from Gaza fired a deadly barrage of rockets and sent gunmen into Israeli territory, leaving approximately 1,200 people dead and escalating the long-running conflict.
-In response, Israel declared war on Hamas and launched air strikes into Gaza that have killed tens of thousands of people and displaced nearly the entire population, according to Gaza health officials.
+In response, Israel declared war on Hamas and launched air strikes and ground operations that have killed tens of thousands of people and displaced nearly the entire population, according to Gaza health officials.

-The UN Office for the Coordination of Humanitarian Affairs (OCHA) reports that up to 1.9 million people — roughly 90% of Gaza’s population — have been forcibly displaced from their homes.
-Project HOPE’s partner, Anera, has reported that people are using livestock and trolley carts to transport humanitarian goods, though livestock have been targeted by military forces.
-Additionally, cash is largely unavailable as banks are not working and most money transfer apps are not functional in Gaza.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) reports that up to 1.9 million people — roughly 90% of Gaza’s population — were forcibly displaced from their homes.
 There are limited goods available in markets and the cost of fuel, food, and cooking gas has surged.

 What is Project HOPE doing to help?

-Project HOPE is vaccinating children in response to the threat of polio, a deadly and disabling infectious disease.
+Project HOPE also vaccinated children in response to the threat of polio, a deadly and disabling infectious disease.
 In coordination with the World Health Organization and other humanitarian organizations, our team is working to protect the health of children in Gaza.
-As new threats pop up, like cholera, skin infections, acute malnutrition, and respiratory infections from dust, our health workers are responding with lifesaving health support.
+As new threats pop up, like cholera, skin infections, acute malnutrition, and respiratory infections from dust, our health workers are responding with lifesaving health support, like in North and South Gaza where Project HOPE midwives have delivered essential maternal health care in high-risk, low-resource areas.

 Project HOPE is also supporting the urgent mental health needs faced by Gaza’s civilians.
 In both Gaza and the West Bank, Project HOPE partnered with Sharek Youth Forum, Sawa, Hakini Foundation, and the Treatment & Rehabilitation Center for Victims of Torture — all local Palestinian organizations — to provide more than 28,000 people with psychosocial support through psychological relief sessions, Psychological First Aid, and community workshops on managing trauma.